ATHENS to THESSALONIKI – entering Alexander’s territory

 The central square of Thessaloniki is named to honour him and he appears to be holding a pergamine paper in his left hand, while his right one rests with serenity on a higher marble base.

 Let’s continue walking.
 My first stop will be the White Tower – about 15 minutes from the hotel.
-It is a pleasant walk along the waterfront – see photo above – so refreshing.
+It is a pleasant walk along the waterfront – see photo below – so refreshing.

 You can even take a very touristy ride 30 minute ride around the harbour on a Trireme.
 All decked out and ready for battle – I decide to give it a miss.